Q. Is there a separate admissions process for students with disabilities?

 As defined by the Americans with Disabilities Act and Section 504 of the Rehabilitation Act of 1973, a disability is a mental, physical, or emotional impairment which substantially limits one or more major life activities.

 Q. What are reasonable accommodations?

 Reasonable accommodations are adjustments to policy, practice, and programs that “level the playing field” for students with disabilities and provide equal access to Allegheny’s programs and activities.
 This adjustment must be made without altering fundamental goals of a course or lowering the standards in a class.

 Q. Does Allegheny have a specialized program for students with disabilities?

 No, degree requirements are the same for everybody, but Allegheny does offer a wide range of services for students with disabilities.
-The Office of Disability Services (ODS) can provide academic accommodations such as extra time on exams and an alternate testing location.
+Student Accessibility and Support Services (SASS) can provide academic accommodations such as extra time on exams and an alternate testing location.